That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 Week 4: level up

-- Start with intermittent fasting light (12-14 hours between dinner and breakfast)
+- Start intermittent fasting light (12-14 hours between dinner and breakfast)

 - Test how you feel with cold showers

-- Keep tracking your energy and how you feel and compare with week 1-3
+- Keep tracking your energy and mood and compare with weeks 1-3

 What you’ll notice:

-- Day 3-5: possibly a headache (sugar withdrawal is real)
+- Day 3-5: possible headaches (sugar withdrawal is real)

 - Day 7: first energy improvement